Magnet and Specialty Programs

 Current NNPS students submitting an external (non-NNPS) magnet application will NOT be processed in the magnet lottery.
 It is critical that you submit the proper application for your student.
 Current NNPS students must submit a magnet application using the online registration feature.

-The application portal will remain open through December 11, 2023.
-All on-time applications will be processed in the lottery and letters will be mailed mid-January notifying families of magnet placement for the 2024-2025 school year.
+The application portal will be open November 1 through December 16, 2024.
+All on-time applications will be processed in the lottery and letters will be mailed mid-January notifying families of magnet placement for the 2025-2026 school year.

 Applications: NON-NNPS STUDENTS

 If your student is NOT currently enrolled in NNPS, you must submit an external application.
-Please use the appropriate link below if your student is NOT currently enrolled in Newport News Public Schools:
+Please use the appropriate link below if your student is NOT currently enrolled in Newport News Public Schools (links will posted when available):

 Military Student Waiver for Magnet Application Deadline